 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Spain’s current account balance recorded a surplus of EUR 4.7 billion in December, slightly below the EUR 5.1 billion surplus recorded in December 2017 but well above the EUR 1.8 billion surplus logged in November.
+Spain’s current account balance recorded a surplus of EUR 2.1 billion in June, well above the EUR 1.5 billion surplus recorded in June 2018 but below the EUR 2.7 billion surplus logged in May.

 August 30, 2019